Flora of Belize: Trees

 As well as logwood (Haematoxylon campechianum) and mahogany (Swietenia macrophylla) two other important Belizean timber trees of note are the Santa Maria (Calophyllum antillanum) and cedar (Cedrela mexicana).
 Other economically important trees include cotton tree or kapok (Ceiba pentandra), and cacao (Theobroma cacao).
 Chicle (Manilkara chicle) is the original chewing gum (made from its gummy sap).

 Orchids

 Belize has a rich array (some 300 species) of native orchids including Encyclia cochleata var. cochleata, the so-called "black orchid".
 This is the national flower of Belize.

 Palms

-Belizean vegetation is characterized by numerous species of palms including the palmettos of the savanna, silver palmetto (Schippia concolor), palmetto (Acoelorrhaphe wrightii) and the common coconut palm (Cocos nucifera) found in coastal areas.
+Belizean vegetation is characterized by numerous species of palms including the palmettos of the savanna, silver palmetto (Schippia concolor), palmetto (Acoelorraphe wrightii) and the common coconut palm (Cocos nucifera) found in coastal areas.
 Other important palms include the cohune palms, cohune (Attalea cohune) and warree cohune (Astrocaryum mexicanum), as well as the give and take palm (Chrysophila argentea), xate palms (Chamaedorea elegans and Chamaedorea oblongata), pokenoboy (Bactris major), basket tie-tie (Desmoncus schippii) and royal palm (Roystonea oleracea).